 At the Planetary Science Vison 2050 Worshop, I presented a poster on workforce issues.
 The abstract is also available.

-At the 2017 Women in Astronomy IV meeting, I presented a poster on Women of Color in the Planetary Science Workforce.
+At the 2017 Women in Astronomy IV and the 2018 Women in Planetary Science and Exploration meetings, I presented posters on behalf of L. Quick, S. Diniega, and myself, on Women of Color in the Planetary Science Workforce.
 We showed that if you assume 100% of white men that have the talent and desire to be planetary scientists do so, then only ~30% of white women do and less than 3% of women of color (not including Asian women).
 This represents a major loss of potentially talented women of color who are kept out of the planetary science community.

 Of the six 2017 DPS award winners, 4 were awarded to women.
 ALL of the women highly deserved their awards, but when such a large percentage of a minority group gets prestigious awards, there is bound to be those who call it out as undeserved or pandering.
 However, DPS awards have ignorded deserving women for many years.
 In 2016, only 1 out of 5 awards was given to a women, and that that was the jornalism award (not given to a scientist).
 Furthermore, in the history of the awards, most have been awarded primarily to men.
 During Pat Knezcek's Plenary lecture at the 2016 DPS meeting, she showed a chart showing the numbers of men and women that had been awarded DPS prizes.
 At that time, even the Urey prize, for young scientists, had only been awarded to 16% women when there has been more than 20% women in the field since ~2004.
 The awards that have gone to the most women are the Eberhart, which is for journalism, and the Masursky, which is for service.
 Margy Kivelson is only the second women EVER awarded the Kuiper prize (the other was Carle M. Pieters, in 2004).